LvnLx/Tempus/README.md

 #### Events

 One of the difficulties with having a low-level audio engine like this is notifying any other parts of the application of changes or events in audio.
 To help alleviate this issue and enable some insight from the outside world, a simple tie in was made to the existing clips used in the timing buffers.
 The clips are already written as a `struct` in code, which allows them to also take a callback function as one of their fields.
-This callback can technically be repurposed to do anyhting, but since most of the functionality for the rest of the app lives within the [Flutter](https://flutter.dev/) layer of the application, the callback simply sends a method channel invocation with some data about what kind of clip made the call.
+This callback can technically be repurposed to do anything, but since most of the functionality for the rest of the app lives within the [Flutter](https://flutter.dev/) layer of the application, the callback simply sends a method channel invocation with some data about what kind of clip made the call.
 Anytime a clip is newly marked as `playing` it's the callback is invoked

 ### Miscellaneous